shiba517/MSP2-The-Memory-Game/README.md

 Future alterations/additions
 * The ability to change visuals to narrow down target audiences.
 For example, the options to change visuals that will engage with girls more than boys and visa versa.

+### Structure
+Interactive design
+* Colour theme and visuals (i.e., design and positioning of buttons) must be consistent throughout
+* Should be obvious when a something has been clicked especially during the game

+Information Architecture
+* Linnear narrative because he target audience are children therefore navigation must be simple without unnecessary ‘branches’
+Nested List becasue it provides straight forward links to chosen destinations.
+Should also get to the final game within three clicks